 A mains isolator must be provided adjacent to the boiler in a readily accessible position.
 The supply should only serve the boiler.
 NOTE!
-Volt free contact electrical supplies must also be isolated when fitted (See note on fascia).
+Volt free contact electrical supplies must also be isolated when fitted (see note on fascia).
 Further details regarding connection to the electricity supply are given in BS EN 60335, Part 1 or BS 3456, Part 201.
 The power supply should not be switched by a time clock, especially if a single header pump kit is utilised.
 The Purewell boiler has a remote stop/start loop which can be used to operate the boiler(s) under a timed regime.
 This remote loop requires a volt free contact for operation.
 Power is supplied by the boiler for this circuit to function.
 The voltage will therefore be the same as the boiler's power supply.

-Refer to Figure No. 12 for typical site wiring connections.
+Refer to Figure No. 10 for typical site wiring connections.
 See BS 6644 for further information.
+Do not modify this circuit in any way.
+See Figure No. 12 for note re: External wiring.